Ex-prosecutor to lead health care firm’s rape investigation

 “They gave me assurances that they wanted to not just find out what happened, but they (also) wanted to correct the situation,” he said.

-The 29-year-old victim has been in incapacitated since age 3 after suffering a near-drowning.
+The 29-year-old victim has been in Hacienda’s care since she became incapacitated at age 3 after suffering a near-drowning.
 She gave birth Dec.
 29. The child will be taken in by the mother’s family.

 Most Read Local Stories